top of page

 • 1.1) Driver Experience and Eligibility

-Driving a large van carrying up to 12 people and often weighing over 3 tons is more challenging than driving a passenger car.
+Driving large vehicles carrying many passengers is more challenging than driving a standard car.
 For this reason, it is advised that first time drivers carefully consider their experience and ability before committing to driving.

 It is also essential that you are competent and experienced at using a manual transmission (stick shift), and are familiar with engine braking techniques if you are asked to drive a manual vehicle by the Club.
-The Club will inform its drivers of the type of vehicle transmission in advance of a trip and organise drivers accordingly.
+The Club will inform its drivers of the type of vehicle transmission in advance of a trip to the best of our ability and organise drivers accordingly.

 It is recommended that you have had at least 5000km of previous driving experience and The Club would prefer that at least some of this has been on New Zealand roads including gravel road surfaces.